naninovel/docs/docs/en/api/index.md

 Prints (reveals over time) specified text message using a text printer actor.

 ::: info NOTE
-This command is used under the hood when processing generic text lines, eg generic line `Kohaku: Hello World!` will be  automatically transformed into `@print "Hello World!" author:Kohaku` when parsing the naninovel scripts.<br/> Will reset (clear) the printer before printing the new message by default; set `reset` parameter to *false* or disable `Auto Reset` in the printer actor configuration to prevent that and append the text instead.<br/> Will make the printer default and hide other printers by default; set `default` parameter to *false* or disable `Auto Default` in the printer actor configuration to prevent that.<br/> Will wait for user input before finishing the task by default; set `waitInput` parameter to *false* or disable `Auto Wait` in the printer actor configuration to return as soon as the text is fully revealed.
+This command is used under the hood when processing generic text lines, eg generic line `Kohaku: Hello World!` will be  automatically transformed into `@print "Hello World!" author:Kohaku` when parsing the scenario scripts.<br/> Will reset (clear) the printer before printing the new message by default; set `reset` parameter to *false* or disable `Auto Reset` in the printer actor configuration to prevent that and append the text instead.<br/> Will make the printer default and hide other printers by default; set `default` parameter to *false* or disable `Auto Default` in the printer actor configuration to prevent that.<br/> Will wait for user input before finishing the task by default; set `waitInput` parameter to *false* or disable `Auto Wait` in the printer actor configuration to return as soon as the text is fully revealed.
 :::

 <div class="config-table">